amperity/amperity-docs/amperity_ampiq/source/direct_mail.rst

 PebblePost has built-in reporting and measurement that can track the outcomes of your direct mail campaigns across points of sale, whether online, in-store, or over the phone.

-Ask your DataGrid Operator to enable PebblePost as a destination, and then send queries or campaigns directly to PebblePost from Amperity.

 .. direct-mail-sendto-channel-pebblepost-end